amatgil/-Sierpinsky_Triangle/README.md

 ## Credits:

-Special thanks to ChatGPT for writting this README file <3
+Special thanks to ChatGPT for writting this README file lol